nikuCollege/CN_Assignment_2/README.md

 # Task 3: Analysis of Nagle’s Algorithm on TCP Performance
-# README

-## Task 3: Analyzing the Effect of Nagle’s Algorithm on TCP/IP Performance

 ### Task Description
 For this task, a 4 KB file was transmitted over a TCP connection for a duration of ~2 minutes with a transfer rate of 40 bytes/second.
 The following four combinations were tested by enabling/disabling Nagle’s Algorithm and Delayed-ACK on both the client and server sides: